NTBBloodbath/overworld/README.md

 # if you do, remember to also modify the module import path in the flake.nix
 cp /etc/nixos/hardware-configuration.nix ./hosts/workstation/

-sudo nixos-rebuild switch --flake .
+sudo nixos-rebuild switch --flake .#workstation
 ```

+Currently, there are two available hosts on my flake system configurations, which are the following:
+- `taiga` - Macbook pro 11,4
+- `tundra` - Desktop workstation

 > [!IMPORTANT]
 >
-> After the initial setup, `nh os switch ~/tundra` is the recommended way to rebuild the system instead of `nixos-rebuild switch`.
+> After the initial setup, `nh os switch ~/overworld` is the recommended way to rebuild the system instead of `nixos-rebuild switch`.
 No `sudo` required.

 Once everything is ready, move the contents of the `etc` directory to `~/.config`, the `share`
 directory to `~/.local/share` and the `bin` directory to `~/.local/bin`.